freifunk-gluon/gluon/docs/dev/basics.rst

   make refresh-patches

-In order to refresh patches when updating feeds or the OpenWrt base, `make refresh-patches` applies and updates all of their patches without installing feed packages to the OpenWrt buildsystem.
+In order to refresh patches when updating feeds or the OpenWrt base, `make refresh-patches` applies and updates all of their patches without installing feed packages to the OpenWrt build system.

 This command speeds up the maintenance of updating OpenWrt and feeds.